sublimelsp/LSP/docs/src/features.md

 LSP can also highlight the word or range for which a hover popup is shown, if the `"hover_highlight_style"` setting is enabled.
 In that case you can use the scope `markup.highlight.hover` in a color scheme rule to control the highlighting color.
-If `"hover_highlight_style"` is set to `"background"`, the highlighting color can be controlled using the "background" property in the color scheme rule.
+If the setting is set to `"background"`, the highlighting color can be controlled using the "background" property in the color scheme rule.

 ## Highlights